 - 3/4 ounce egg white beaten until smooth

 - 2 dashes angostura bitters

 - 1 dash orange bitters

 - Dried Orange Slices for garnish

 - Make The Spiced Cranberry Simple Syrup: Combine the cranberries, water, and maple syrup in a small saucepan.
 Bring to a boil over high heat, then immediately reduce heat to low.
 Add the cinnamon stick, cloves, and orange peel.
 Simmer until the majority of the cranberries collapse, which should take about 5 minutes.Remove from heat and set aside to let cool slightly for about 5 minutes.
 Strain mixture through a fine mesh sieve and let sit until the liquid has drained from the cranberry mixture, at least 10 minutes.FYI: If you don't let all the cranberries burst and don't strain it, this can make a quick cranberry sauce!
-Just lower teh maple syrup to 2/3 cup total.
+Just lower the maple syrup to 2/3 cup total.
 This can be made up to one month ahead and stored refrigerated in an airtight container.

 - Make The Spiced Cranberry Whisky Sour Cocktail: Place a few ice cubes and some water in a coupe glass to chill the glass, then set aside until ready to use.For one cocktail, combine the bourbon with 1 ounce of the Spiced Cranberry Simple Syrup, egg white, and lemon juice in a cocktail shaker and add enough ice to fill the majority of the way.
 Close the shaker and shake vigorously for approximately 15 seconds until condensation appears on the outside of the cocktail shaker.